cnsuhao/engine1/ReadMe.md

 cmake -DCMAKE_BUILD_TYPE:String=Release -DSUPERBUILD:BOOL=OFF ../src
 # Build the makefile or solution
 make # if you are using visual studio, open the BioGears.sln and build the Release configuration
-# make sure to run the INSTALL target to set up the SDK if you want to use it
+# Make sure to run the INSTALL target to set up the SDK if you want to use it
 # You are ready to code and Run Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~